Professor Malcolm Kirkup

 In terms of my past experience, in addition to working as a strategic marketer in business with Sears plc, I have enjoyed a range of successful roles in UK business schools over 30 years – including Cranfield, Loughborough, Birmingham, Lancaster, Exeter and Edinburgh.
 I have a passion for innovation and am particularly proud of my achievements in launching new educational programmes that combine close working relationships with industry, a practical and applied focus, and which challenge conventional thinking.

-Given my Dean and Pro-Vice Chancellor roles, my current teaching contribution is limited to a number of specialist lectures at UG and PG level.
+Given my College and Pro-Vice Chancellor roles, my current teaching contribution is limited to a number of specialist lectures at undergraduate, postgraduate and executive levels.
 Prior to joining Westminster, my teaching focused on marketing, retail strategy, consulting and strategic leadership, mostly at post-experience level (MBA and EMBA).

-My academic research interests focus on consumer choice and retail competition.
+My academic research interests focus on consumer choice, retail strategy and sustainability.
 My work has been published in the European Journal of Marketing, International Journal of Retail and Distribution Management, International Review of Retail, Distribution and Consumer Research, Journal of Marketing Practice (Applied Marketing Science), and the 4* Environment and Planning Journal.